Divested-Mobile/CIP-Kernel-Sec/README.md

 stable and cip repositories.
 These can be overridden by command-line options or configuration (`~/.config/kernel-sec/remotes.yml`).

+* `scripts/prepare_remotes.py` - creates the local git repository
+and adds all configured remotes.
+You may prefer to skip this script and configure the repository by hand.

 * `scripts/import_debian.py` - import information from Debian's
 `kernel_sec` project.
 It includes all issues that Debian considers active or that are already tracked here.